Szhirr11/gitExample/readMe.txt

-Hello movie continues at 1985
+Hello movie ends at 2015